Menu

 Owned By: Town of Weymouth

-Enjoy a breathtaking view of the Boston skyline!
-This grassy hilltop park on Bradley Road in North Weymouth offers benches and a picnic area.
+Great Hill Park in North Weymouth features a breathtaking view of the Boston skyline!
+This grassy hilltop on Bradley Road offers benches and a picnic area.
 It’s a great spot to sit and contemplate the natural world.
 Also nearby: Wessagusett Beach and George Lane Beach.

 Features

 The park’s best feature is the view.
-There is a water tower here, as well as a flagpole, plus a historical marker commemorating the settlement of Weymouth.
-This land is within the region of the Massachuseuk (or Massachusett) Native American tribe.
+There is a water tower here, as well as a flagpole, plus a historic marker commemorating the settlement of Weymouth.

 Note: The marker honors the colony of Wessagusset, formed in 1622 by Thomas Weston, and refers to the tense relationship between European settlers and native tribes at that time.
 The marker was placed in 1923, and re-dedicated in 1998.
 It focuses on the victory of Myles Standish and other European settlers over aboriginal leaders such as Wituwamat and Pecksuot.